Safyrus/Computer-simulation/README.md

 ## TODO

-- complete Emitter
-  - make x64 target instructions in emitter for linux
-  - make x86 source instructions in emitter
+- more verif in verifCPU.
+- correct any grammar or spelling mistake in CHANGELOG and other files.
-- complete Translater
+- add comments
-- test CPU hz speed
-- update console file
+- update console file.
+- timeline of previous "version" of this project.

 - Graphics 2.0 with multiple things:
   - menu